-Marketing and Promotion - Development of market opportunities for agricultural products (WA) Period of implementation: 1995-ongoing.
+Marketing and Promotion - Development of market opportunities for agricultural products (WA)

 Market and promotion activities of the West Australian State Government.
 Half allocated to K1, other half to K2.

 Marketing of Eggs Adjustment Assistance Scheme (WA)

 Part of the transitional assistance program introduced with the deregulation of the State egg marketing board.
 Half allocated to K1, other half to K2.